Aerendir/bundle-aws-ses-monitor/Resources/docs/Configuration.md

             host: localhost.local # OPTIONAL.
 The hostname of your project when in production.
         filter:
             enabled: true # OPTIONAL.
 If false, no filtering of bounced recipients will happen.
 Complained are ever filtered.
-            temporary_as_hard: true # OPTIONAL.
+            soft_as_hard: false # OPTIONAL.
 If true, the temporary bounces counts as hard bounces
             max_bounces: 5 # OPTIONAL.
 The max number of bounces before the address is blacklisted
             temporary_blacklist_time: forever # OPTIONAL.
 The amount of time for wich a temporary bounced address has to be blacklisted.
 If "forever" emails will never been sent in the future.
             hard_blacklist_time: forever # OPTIONAL.
 The amount of time for wich an hard bounced address has to be blacklisted.
 If "forever" emails will never been sent in the future.